TikhonJelvis/RL-book/book/chapter13/chapter13.md

 The update for $\bm{w}$ after each atomic experience is the usual Q-Value Function Approximation update with Q-Value loss function gradient for the atomic experience calculated as:
 $$\Delta \bm{w} = \alpha_{\bm{w}} \cdot (R_{t+1} + \gamma \cdot \bm{SC}(S_{t+1}, A_{t+1}; \bm{\theta})^T \cdot \bm{w} - \bm{SC}(S_t,A_t; \bm{\theta})^T \cdot \bm{w}) \cdot \bm{SC}(S_t,A_t;\bm{\theta})$$

 This completes our coverage of the basic Policy Gradient Methods.
-Next, we cover a couple of special Policy Gradient Methods that have worked well in practice - Natural Policy Gradient and Deterministic Policy Gradient.
+Next, we cover a couple of special Policy Gradient Methods that have worked well in practice—Natural Policy Gradient and Deterministic Policy Gradient.

 \index{reinforcement learning!policy gradient!compatible function approximation|)}